KxSystems/ml/xval/README.md

 # Cross-Validation

 ## Introduction

 The functions contained in this folder surround the implementation of various cross-validation procedures both time-series and non time-series in nature.
 The goal of this is to make such procedures available using a q-like syntax.

 ## Functionality

-Within this folder is two script that constitutes the cross validation procedures which have been implemented to date.
-These scripts are broken down as follows.
+Within this folder are two scripts that constitutes the cross-validation procedures which have been implemented to date.
+These scripts are:

-1. Base level algorithm implementations (These do not include any distribution procedures)
+1. Base-level algorithm implementations (These do not include any distribution procedures)
 2. Distributed versions of a number of these algorithms.
 This will be expanded on to include each of the available algorithms.

 ## Requirements

 - embedPy

-The python dependencies for the FRESH library can be installed by following the instructions laid out in the ML-Toolkit level of this library.
+The Python dependencies for the FRESH library can be installed by following the instructions laid out in the ML-Toolkit level of this library.

 ## Installation

-To test that all the requirements have been installed correctly and the library is ready for use run the following in console provided the folder ml is placed in $QHOME using the syntax;
+To test that all the requirements have been installed correctly and the library is ready for use, run the following in console provided the folder `ml` is placed in `$QHOME` using the syntax:

 ```q
 $ q